10 features Samsung’s Galaxy S20 phones have that Apple’s latest iPhones are missing

 - Antonio Villas-Boas/Business Insider

-Samsung’s Galaxy S20 lineup, as well as its older Galaxy S10 phones, are capable of wirelessly charging other devices by resting them on the phone’s back.
-Rumors suggested that Apple was planning to bring this feature to the iPhone 11 lineup, but no such feature exists on the iPhone.
+Samsung’s Galaxy S20 lineup, as well as its older Galaxy S10 phones, can wirelessly charge other devices by resting them on the phone’s back.

+There were rumors that Apple was planning to bring this feature to the iPhone 11 lineup, but no such feature exists on the iPhone.